wayinone/esp32-firebase-utils/README.md

 ## Using the code
 * If you expect a long response from the official rest APIs used here, then you will hit stack overflow.
-* When patching a field with `firestore_path` , I put a limit (5) to how many fields can be patched, this is to ensure the request query isn't too long to cause trouble.
+* When patching a field with `firestore_patch` function, I put a limit (5) to how many fields can be patched, this is to ensure the request query isn't too long to cause trouble.
 * You should keep the json content small so that request string will not too long.